 About The Band

-American Prize (2023) and Three-time Telly Award winners (Gold, Silver & Bronze, 2021 – 2023), composer Emil Adler, writer Julie Flanders and vocalist Marina Belica of October Project are award-winning, genre-defying recording artists, producers and content providers who collaborate in the creation of musical recordings and events.
+American Prize (2023), Anthem Award and Four-time Telly Award winners (Gold, Silver & Bronze, 2021 – 2024), composer Emil Adler, writer Julie Flanders and vocalist Marina Belica of October Project are award-winning, genre-defying recording artists and producers who collaborate in the creation of musical recordings and events.

-Preceded by a waterfall release of five singles (“Changing Light of Love,” “This Is For You,” “Lost,”Angels in the Garden,” “Rage of Days”), the album release focus track is the aptly named “Perfect Time,” featuring Flanders on lead and Belica backing.
+The release of the album was preceded by five singles (“Changing Light of Love,” “This Is For You,” “Lost,”Angels in the Garden,” “Rage of Days”).

 The Ghost of ChildhoodReturn to MeThe Book of RoundsMeadowReadyGraceVirtual Choir of JoyMore UncoveredUncoveredDifferent EyesFalling Farther InOctober Project

-With The Book of Rounds (2016, 2021), a song cycle centered on a new brand of ‘conscious rounds’ featuring positive messages, the group began its trail-blazing work in choral music.
+October Project continues the trailblazing work it began in choral music with The Book of Rounds (2016, 2021), a new brand of ‘conscious rounds’ featuring positive messages.
 Their widely heralded Virtual Choir of Joy, produced during COVID, won a Telly and Anthem Award (2021).
-Their subsequent Worldwide Choir of Return To Me, featuring performers from 18 countries, won a Gold Telly and American Prize (2023).
+Their subsequent Worldwide Choir of Return To Me, featuring performers from 18 countries, was awarded both a Gold Telly and American Prize (2023).

 October Project